mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Note: By TL8 nearly all transmissions are encrypted by default but the encryption module provides a much higher degree of protection against advanced decryption methodologies which target weakness across the entire communications chain.
 To decrypt information protected by only the ‘default encryption’ of TL8+ transceivers requires only a Difficult (10+) check.

 A satellite uplink allows a radio communication system to maintain a steady link between a ship or satellite in orbit and a surface transceiver.
 Laser and meson transceivers do not require satellite uplinks as they have integral capability to establish point-to-point between two stationary or moving transceivers.
-A satellite uplink requires a transceiver capable of at least 500 kilometres inherent range but it allows the transceiver to reach a ship or satellite as far as 50,000 kilometres distant.
+A satellite uplink requires a transceiver capable of at least 500 kilometers inherent range but it allows the transceiver to reach a ship or satellite as far as 50,000 kilometers distant.

 The satellite uplink is a dish or flat antenna available at TL6, which doubles the mass of the transceiver or adds a minimum of two kilograms to its mass and costs half as much as the transceiver, or at least Cr1000.
 Static uplinks to geostationary targets or constellations of satellites are potentially cheaper, still adding 50% to the price of the transceiver but without the Cr1000 minimum.